Matrix Factorization for Practical Continual Mean Estimation Under User-Level Differential Privacy: Private User Level Mean Estimation with Matrix Factorization

+We will use $\mathbf{C} = \mathbf{D}_{\mathrm{Toep}}$ as the correlation matrix for single-participation (item-level) differential privacy.
 In the more general multi-participation setting, to account for the $b$-min-separation sensitivity~\eqref{eq:sens_bound}, we consider a banded-inverse variant of the matrix $\mathbf{D}_{\mathrm{Toep}}$, following \citet{kalinin2025back}.
 Specifically, we set to zero all elements below the $p$-th diagonal in $\mathbf{D}_{\mathrm{Toep}}^{-1}$ and then invert the resulting matrix.
 We denote this matrix by $\mathbf{C} = \mathbf{D}_{\mathrm{Toep}}^{p}$, where $p$ is a hyperparameter that controls the trade-off between utility and memory consumption.

 \begin{definition}[Mean-Aware Matrix Factorization] Let $\mathbf{D}_{\mathrm{Toep}}$ be the Toeplitz matrix defined in~\eqref{eq:D_Toep_matrix}.
 For a bandwidth parameter $p > 0$, the banded-inverse mean-aware factorization $\mathbf{C} = \mathbf{D}_{\mathrm{Toep}}^{p}$ is defined by its inverse: